A Survey on Code-Based Cryptography

-\end{example} Using the associated matrix, we have two definitions of a rank support: \begin{enumerate} \item If $m \leq n$, we define the rank support the same way as before, that is In this case we again have $\gb{m}{t}_q$ vector spaces to go through. \item If $n \leq m$, we define the rank support however differently: In this case we have $\gb{n}{t}_q$ many vector spaces. \end{enumerate}
+\end{example} Thus, \begin{enumerate} \item if $m \leq n$, we consider the column support of $\be$.
+In this case we have $\gb{m}{t}_q$ vector spaces to go through. \item If $n \leq m$, we row support of $\be$.
+In this case we have $\gb{n}{t}_q$ many vector spaces. \end{enumerate}

 In the following we give only the ideas of the combinatorial and algebraic algorithms to solve the rank SDP.
 First observe that we can write $\be = \beta \bE$, where $\beta=(\beta_1, \ldots, \beta_t)$ is a basis of the support of the error vector $\be$ and $\bE \in \mathbb{F}_q^{t \times n}.$